Zoom Phone Review: The Best Value VoIP in 2026?

 Global Select plan

-Priced at $20/user/month, it delivers unlimited domestic calling in one of over 48 countries, plus international number porting and wider global support.
+Priced at $20 per user, per month, it delivers unlimited domestic calling in one of over 48 countries, plus international number porting and wider global support.

 That’s quite a unique proposition, as most other VoIPs provide unlimited calling to a select number of countries, rather than allow you to choose a new base altogether (although Zoom does let you do that too, via an add-on).